-Within the science of Ayurveda and specifically, Panchakarma Nasya is the specialised utilisation or and administration of medication utilising the nasal passage.
+Nasal Administration, or Nasya within the science of Ayurveda and specifically, Panchakarma Nasya is the specialised utilisation of administration of medication utilising the nasal passage.

 The elimination of excess humours or toxins that have accumulated in the throat, head, sinus cavities or nose is eliminated by the nearest route, namely the nose or nasal cavities.

 As the nasal passages are the door to the brain and to all consciousness as all life energy or prana is taken through the nose.

 Prana is known to maintain all motor and sensory functions.
 Nasal administration of medication helps to correct a variety of disorders

 Prana maintains sensory and motor functions.
 Nasal administration of medication helps to correct the disorders of prana affecting the higher cerebral, sensory and motor functions.